 To ensure we maintain the integrity this Emerging CEO Master Mind Group and create a trusted environment, the members must not be directly competing in similar industries.
 This will facilitate open and robust discussions and support the creation of a trusted network and support group when required.

 The Emerging CEO Master Mind is about addressing key concerns for today’s Emerging CEO in a facilitated environment.
 The chair of each group will be a recently retired CEO of international standing and reputation, someone that has successfully navigated the CEO path.
-Coupled with the chairman, each meeting will be complimented with Guest speakers who will share their lived experiences on the topic for discussion.
+Coupled with the chairman, each meeting will be complimented with Guest Mentors who will share their lived experiences on the topic for discussion.

 These professionally facilitated Mastermind groups will ensure that business leaders can count on each other to provide fresh insights and perspectives enabling accelerated leadership growth and greater business success.
 When placing a small group of high performing executives and business owners in a room the possibilities are endless.